Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 Basically I'm asking the OS to forget everything about the disk portions it cached, and to do the same to PostgreSQL.

-Also note that a sequential scan will be performed, since we are retrieving the whole the table.
+Also note that a sequential scan will be performed, since we are retrieving the whole table.
 This is the confirmation from the query plan:

 ```